 Synamedia’s agents and representatives, including consultants and contractors are expected to conduct themselves in accordance with this Code and any failure to comply may result in a termination of services being provided to Synamedia.

 If you are in a situation which you believe may violate or lead to a violation of this Code, please follow the guidelines described in Section 13 of this Code.

-email@example.com is a mailbox that can be used to obtain advice or raise questions on code of conduct matters.
-This mailbox is monitored by Synamedia’s General Counsel who will respond to your query.
+The Synamedia Integrity Line is a telephone service that can be used to raise questions relating to or report suspected breaches of the Code.
+The Synamedia Integrity Line is monitored by Synamedia’s General Counsel who will respond to your query.